verb (jams, jamming, jammed)

 - Are you as helpful as you can be when your pal is in a jam?

 - If there is one message from what's happened, it is that when this Government is in a jam, it volunteers little except under duress.

 - 1.2 short for traffic jam.More example sentences

 - But the traffic tailbacks and jams, which stretched right back into York, lasted well into the rush hour.

 - Yesterday, motorists were caught in jams as he carried out his protest.

 - All but one of the four northbound motorway lanes had to be closed down for several hours creating jams and tailbacks.

-- 1.2 Climbing A hold obtained by jamming a part of the body such as a hand or foot into a crack in the rock.More example sentences
+- 1.3 [often with adjective] Climbing A handhold obtained by stuffing a part of the body such as a hand or foot into a crack in the rock.More example sentences

 - Once you're over the initial difficulties, the route follows a nice crack that I used for left foot and hand jams.